TL;DR

 Small teams building with AI coding agents.
 If Cursor or Claude Code is doing your implementation work, your backlog items need to be specs, not one-liners.
 Tekk produces the structured output these agents need.
 It's the missing layer between "idea in the backlog" and "agent executing correctly."

 Developers who hate backlog grooming.
 You'd rather build than attend refinement ceremonies.
-Tekk removes the ceremony.
+Teams that refine effectively report sprint planning becoming up to 3x faster, but the ceremony itself is the bottleneck.
+Tekk removes it.
 You still get well-defined tasks — you just get them through a planning session instead of a meeting.

 What Is a Backlog Management Tool?